ChangyuLNeu/Darray/README.md

 # Darray
 ## Introduction
-The Darray is a 2-dimensional data structure which is used for data preprocessing.
-It is inspired by Dataframe in Pandas
+The Darray is a data-frame-like 2-dimensional data structure used for data preprocessing inspired by Dataframe in Pandas with variables as columns and observation as rows.

-It is built by a two-level nested list(as a list of lists).
-Every column is stored in a inner list and all of columns are store in a outer list.
+It is built by a two-level nested list(i.e.[[inner_list1],[inner_list2],...]).
+Every column in a table is stored in an inner list and all of columns are stored in an outer list.

+Darray includes two attributes: data and colnames.
+The attribute 'data' stores the data of varibles as a two-level nested list and the attribute 'colnames' stores the names of variables as a list.

 The type of data in Darray is numeric.

 You can you use Darray to complement following functions:

-**1.initialize Darray:by a list or csv file**
+**1.Initialize Darray:by a list or csv file**

-**2.index and slice Darray; set value**
+**2.Index and slice Darray; set value**

-**3.handle Na and outliers**
+**3.Handle Na and outliers**

-**4.arrange data by ascending, descending or random order**
+**4.Arrange data by ascending, descending or random order**

-**5.concate data by column and row**
+**5.Concat data by columns or rows**

-**6.summarize statistical information**
+**6.Summarize statistical information**

-**7.operations on Darray**
+**7.Operations on Darray**

 ## Install
 Use pip to install the package.